 "Does iTunes backup voicemails?"
-Yes - When your iPhone backs up with iTunes (or the Finder app in macOS Catalina), your voice mails are included in the data saved to the backup.
+Yes - When your iPhone backs up with iTunes (or the Finder app in macOS Catalina or higher), your voice mails are included in the data saved to the backup.
 This means that precious or important voice mails are safe if anything should happen to the original on your device.
 To get direct access to these voicemails, you'll need to use an extraction tool. iBackup Extractor allows you to browse through your backed up voice mails and save them safely to your computer.

 To transfer voice mails from your iPhone backup to your computer, follow these steps...